-We have audited the accompanying financial statements of Gulfstream Natural Gas System, L.L.C. (the "Company"), which comprise the balance sheets as of December 31, 2015 and 2014, and the related statements of operations, comprehensive income, cash flows, and members' equity for each of the three years in the period ended December 31, 2015, and the related notes to the financial statements.
+We have audited the balance sheets of Gulfstream Natural Gas System, L.L.C. (the "Company") as of December 31, 2016 and 2015, and the related statements of operations, comprehensive income, cash flows and members' equity for the years then ended.
+These financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements based on our audits.